danblakemore/universal-indent-gui/README.txt

 Directory: trunk
 As one path: https://universalindent.svn.sourceforge.net/svnroot/universalindent/trunk

-The Qt Framework Version >=4.2.x with source code is needed for compiling.
+The Qt Framework Version >=4.3.x with source code is needed for compiling.
 It is available at www.trolltech.com.
 Please look there for more information.
 And pay attention, that there exist a commercial and a free GPL version of the Qt framework.

 The second needed library comes from the QScintilla project (http://www.riverbankcomputing.co.uk/qscintilla/).
-Since I am using Qt4 there is also need to use the Qt4 version of QScintilla which is (or will be) called QScintilla v2 and is currently in beta state.
-The least needed version is the one released on 03.18.2007.
-The latest version is allways available at http://www.riverbankcomputing.com/Downloads/Snapshots/QScintilla2/.
+Since I am using Qt4 there is also need to use the Qt4 version of QScintilla which is called QScintilla v2.
+The latest version is allways available at http://www.riverbankcomputing.com/Downloads/Snapshots/QScintilla2/ and most of the time there is no problem using that snapshot.

 For the Windows Visual Studio 2005 a solution file is included, named "UniversalIndentGUI.sln".
 Additional include and lib directories for Qt have to be set in the preferences.
-Have a look at the homepage "http://wiki.qgis.org/qgiswiki/Building_QT_4_with_Visual_C++_2005", where zou will find a good guide how to make Qt's open source edition compileabel with Visual Studio.
-Even though it is written for Qt 4.1.1 it also fits for the current version 4.2.3.
+Have a look at the homepage "http://wiki.qgis.org/qgiswiki/Building_QT_4_with_Visual_C++_2005", where you will find a good guide how to make Qt's open source edition compileable with Visual Studio.
+Even though it is written for Qt 4.1.1 it also fits for the current version 4.x.

 Instead of using Visual Studio the qmake project file can be used to compile on any platform.
 Just run "qmake" in the projects main directory (where the file "UniversalIndentGUI.pro" resides).
 After this run "make debug" or "make release".
 That should do it.

+The make directive to install UniversalIndentGUI is right now only completed for Unix based systems and can be called by "sudo make install".

 When compiling has successfully completed you also need to "compile" the existing language translation files in the directory "translations".
 This is done by calling "lrelease filename.ts -qm filename.qm". "filename" has to be replaced by the real existing filename.

-In the same directory where the UniversalIndentGUI executable is called from, the directories "data" and "translations" have to exist (translations only if you wish to have a translation).
-Inside of the "date" directory the uigui ini files are placed along with the wanted indenter executables for your platform.

 5. Some words at the end